finnair/v-validation/packages/core/README.md

 3. references to parent model(s),
 4. local (non-inheritable) properties and
 5. then validator for cross-property rules
+6. local then for non-inheritable mapping

+### Named Properties

 An object may have any named property defined in a parent `properties`, it's own `properties` or `localProperties`, which in turn are not inherited.